What is a balance sheet?

 And, capital is what has been invested in the business.

-A balance sheet is important because it helps in understanding the performance of a company.
-Following are the reasons why the balance sheet is important:
+It is important because it helps in understanding the performance of a company.
+Following are the reasons why it is important:

 - To understand the financial health of a company.